This page may contain affiliate links.

 The Ibex Softshell Pants have four zippered front pockets and one in the rear.

-The waist has what I call a buried belt, which is covered by a fabric tunnel all around except above the fly and below the small of the back.
+The waist has what I call a buried belt, covered by a fabric tunnel all around, except above the fly and below the small of the back.
 This makes the waist much more comfortable under a backpack hip belt since the pack isn’t constantly pushing your pants done.
-The inside of the waist is fleece-lined for comfort and the belt is removable if you want to replace it.
+The inside of the waist is fleece-lined for comfort, and the belt is removable if you want to replace it.
 You might well consider this because the plastic belt buckle does slip a little.

-The pants have five zippered and mesh-lined pockets positioned for climbing harness compatibility.
+The pants have five zippered, mesh-lined pockets, positioned for climbing-harness compatibility.
 There are two hip pockets and two thigh pockets perfectly sized to hold a smartphone and accessible by lefties or righties.
-The thigh pockets can also be used as vents because the zippers are positioned vertically alongside the leg seam and not horizontally – but this also means you need to be careful not to let items fall out because they’re not held in place by gravity.
+The thigh pockets can also be used as vents because the zippers are positioned vertically along the leg seam rather than horizontally.
+This means you need to be careful not to let items fall out, as they’re not held in place by gravity.
 Finally, there’s also a zippered rear pocket on the right, which is often left off technical pants.

 The Fly has two zipper sliders for greater ease of access when wearing a climbing harness.